Maintain Focus & Concentration

-Champions commit to habits of excellence that are followed with discipline.
+Champions commit to habits of excellence that are followed with discipline, helping to maintain focus and concentration during the tennis match.
 This page includes the advice Player Development coaches give to their players on being fully engaged as a professional during matches.

 During the match, the goal should be to be “all in” or 100 percent fully engaged as close to every point as possible.